|Funding Program:||Investment Road and Rail Program

 |Estimated Project Cost:||$228,368,000

 |Local Council/Shire:||Hume City Council,Moonee Valley City Council,Moreland City Council

 This project is Section 1 of the overall CityLink Tulla Widening Project.
-Section 1 will widen and upgrade the Tullamarine Freeway between the Melbourne Airport and Melrose Drive.
-Specifically, Section 1 will:
+Section 1 involved the widening and upgrading of the Tullamarine Freeway between the Melbourne Airport and Melrose Drive.
+Specifically, Section 1 has:

-- provide an additional lane in each direction between the airport and Melrose Drive;
+- provided an additional lane in each direction between the airport and Melrose Drive;

-- provide a grade separated south bound lane between Mickleham Road and the M80 Ring Road to address traffic flow issues caused by weaving movements;
+- provided a grade separated south bound lane between Mickleham Road and the M80 Ring Road to address traffic flow issues caused by weaving movements;

-- implement a managed motorways system including ramp metering and lane use management; and
+- implemented a managed motorways system including ramp metering and lane use management; and

-- provide ramp metering including priority queue bypass for buses on the inbound ramp from the Airport.
+- provided ramp metering including priority queue bypass for buses on the inbound ramp from the Airport.

-The project is expected to reduce travel times and improve safety.
-The overall CityLink Tulla Widening Project is expected to reduce congestion by increasing capacity on the corridor by up to 30 per cent.
+The project will reduce travel times and improve safety.
+The overall CityLink Tulla Widening Project will reduce congestion by increasing capacity on the corridor by up to 30 per cent.